gryf/slack-backup/README.rst

    http://foo.bar.com/some/other/file --> assets/files/8a4c873c-1864-4f1b-b515-bbef119f33a3
    http://docs/google.com/some/gdoc/file --> assets/files/ec8752bc-0bf8-4743-a8bd-9756107ab386

-By setting ``url_file_to_attachment`` flag (or making it set to true in config file) such "uploads" would be internally converted into Slack "attachment", which internally is an object to store external links, so there is no need for user interaction.
+By setting ``--url-file-to-attachment`` flag (or making an option ``url_file_to_attachment`` set to ``true`` in config file) such "uploads" would be internally converted into Slack "attachment", which internally is an object to store external links, so there is no need for user interaction.

 During DB creation, all available messages are stored in the database.
 On the next run, ``fetch`` would only take those records, which are older from